MicrosoftDocs/windows-dev-docs/terminal/customize-settings/key-bindings.md

 ### Close pane

-Close the active pane.
+This closes the active pane.
 If there aren't any split panes, this will close the current tab.
 If there is only one tab open, this will close the window.

 **Command name:** `closePane`

 **Default binding:**

 ```json
 { "command": "closePane", "keys": "ctrl+shift+w" }
 ```

 ### Move pane focus

-Focus on a different pane depending on direction.
+This changes focus to a different pane depending on the direction.

 **Command name:** `moveFocus`

 **Default bindings:**

 ```json
 { "command": { "action": "moveFocus", "direction": "down" }, "keys": "alt+down" },
 { "command": { "action": "moveFocus", "direction": "left" }, "keys": "alt+left" },